EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 These examples use 1 byte key identifiers and connection IDs, this is realistic in many scenarios as most constrained devices only have a few keys and connection.
 In cases where a node only have one connection or key, the identifiers may even be the empty byte string.

-For a comparision with other protocols, see {{I-D.ietf-lwig-security-protocol-comparison}}.
+For a comparison with other protocols, see {{I-D.ietf-lwig-security-protocol-comparison}}.

 # Test Vectors {#vectors}